FAIRNS/sentence-processing-MEG-LSTM/Code_clean/README.md

 -------------
 -------------

-The steps described will allow you to replicate the figures presented in the paper (link).
+The steps described below will allow you to replicate the figures presented in the [paper](https://arxiv.org/abs/1903.07435):

 Part 1 describes the scripts that:
-- Organize the stimuli in the desired format.
+- Organize the stimuli in the required format.
-- Extract gate and variable activations from the LSTM network.
+- Extract gate and variable activations from the LSTM network and save them in a pkl file.

-Note that this part describes the required steps for the Nounpp number-agreement task (NA-task) only, but the step should be easily repeated for all other NA-tasks provided in the dataset folder.
+Note that this part describes the required steps for the *Nounpp* number-agreement task (NA-task) only, but the step should be easily repeated for all other NA-tasks provided in the dataset folder.

-Part 2 describes the scripts required for re-generating figures 1-4 in the paper.
-Specifically, the required scripts are:
+Part 2 describes the scripts required for regenerating figures 1-4 in the paper.
+Specifically,
 - [plot_units_activations.py](plot_units_activations.py)
 - [extract_embeddings_from_rnn.py](extract_embeddings_from_rnn.py)
 - [extract_weights_from_rnn.py](extract_weights_from_rnn.py)

 Part 1 - data organization and extraction of LSTM activations:
 -------------------------------------------------------------
 -------------------------------------------------------------
+TBC

 data organization
 -----------------
+TBC

 extracting gate, cell and unit activations from the LSTM network
 ----------------------------------------------------------------
+TBC

 Part 2 - re-generate figures 1-4 in the paper:
 ----------------------------------------------
 ----------------------------------------------

-The scripts in the part require that the stimuli for the Nounpp NA-task are in the Data/Stimuli/ folder (nounpp.text and nounpp.info) and that the LSTM activations for this task are in Data/LSTM/ (nounpp.pkl).
+- The scripts in this part require that the stimuus and metadata files for the *Nounpp* NA-task are in the *Data/Stimuli/* folder: *nounpp.text* and *nounpp.info*, correspondly, and that the LSTM activations for this task are in *Data/LSTM/nounpp.pkl*.

-Launch the following commands from the root folder of the project, and make sure that the specified paths given in the arguments are indeed according to your local data organization.
+Launch the following commands from the root folder of the project and make sure that the paths specified in the arguments are indeed according to your local data organization.

 FIGURE 1: dynamics of cell-suggestion, input and forget gates for units 776 and 988 and their efferent weights